 1. Creative XP 4G Cellular Trail Camera

-- HD NIGHT VISION - Our hunting & trail cameras use infrared...
+- HD NIGHT VISION - Our wireless hunting & trails camera uses...

-- 4G DATA PLAN - This trail cam includes a 32 GB SD card as...
+- 4G DATA PLAN - Trail cam includes a 32 GB SD card as well as...

-- VERSATILE - This trail camera isn't just for hunting - use...
+- VERSATILE - This deer camera can be used for home security,...

 Creative models have made their name for being among the most challenging cameras in the market.
 They are resistant to mud, rain, ice, and snow, and therefore, they are ideal to use in any weather condition.
 The camera can capture full HD 12MP photos and 1080P footage during the day or night.
 It is an animal monitoring and hunting tool and is also recommended as a security option cemented by a 110 degrees PIR angle.

 The game camera features a motion-activated sensor with a 0.35-sec quick trigger speed that captures up to 5 videos or photos per trigger.
 You also always receive your captured material in real-time to your phone thanks to the 4G LTE cellular connection, and you can send it to any phone number or email in the country.
 This model has a standard battery life, but there's an option to purchase the Solar Panel, which charges the camera during the day for a constant power supply.

 2. Spypoint Link Micro V 4G Cellular Trail Camera

 - Includes Spypoint Link Micro LTE-V, Spypoint Micro SD Card,...

 - The LINK MICRO LTE Spypoint trail camera from SPYPOINT pairs...

 - Simple activation process.
 View and manage pics with the...